csh-dis/phd-info/phdprograms.md

 ---
 ### Uni Wien

-NOTE: not a member of the Digital Innovation School
+*not a member of the Digital Innovation School*

 ## mathematics
 - **CSH faculty:** none